LaikaSpaceDawg/PicoCalc-Micropython/README.md

 ### ➕ ➖ ✖️ ➗ Eigenmath

-I initialize Eigenmath early during system startup because it requires a contiguous 300kB block from the MicroPython heap.
+Eigenmath is initalized early during system startup because it requires a contiguous 300kB block from the MicroPython heap.
 If we delay this allocation until later stages of the boot process, heap fragmentation may prevent us from obtaining such a large continuous memory region.
-Therefore, we allocate it at the beginning.
-So there is a special boot.py in root_eigenmath folder.
-If you are using the picocalc_micropython_ulab_eigenmath_withfilesystem_pico2.uf2, it is already included.
 ```python
 #import eigenmath #not necessary, init in the boot
 #em = eigenmath.EigenMath(300*1024) #the internal heap size, eigenmath needs A LOT OF RAM.
 It will be released after you delete the em instance